rimelek/tutorial-docker-command/README.md

 ./test-all.sh
 ```

-You can also list the already created containers without running a test:
+You can also list the already created containers:

 ```bash
 ./list.sh